Steve-Tech/CrOS_EC_Python/README.md

 #### PawnIO

 > [!TIP]
-> PawnIO is [designed to be a secure alternative to WinRing0](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor/issues/984#issuecomment-1585591691), and is the recommended driver for Windows.
+> PawnIO is [designed to be a secure alternative to WinRing0](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor/issues/984#issuecomment-1585591691), and is recommended over WinRing0.

 [PawnIO](https://pawnio.eu/) can be installed using the installer from the website.
 PawnIO is signed and does not require disabling driver signature enforcement.